derrickoswald/CIMApplication/MaximumFeedIn/README.md

     description text,                     -- textual description of the simulation run time text                             -- the date and time at which the simulation was run );
+CREATE TABLE sqlite_sequence(name,seq);
-CREATE INDEX epoc on simulation (time);
+CREATE INDEX epoch on simulation (time);
 CREATE TABLE results
     -- table of calculated maximum feed-in values
 (
-    id integer primary key autoincrement, -- unique id for each simulation result simulation integer,                   -- foreign key to corresponding simulation table program execution trafo text,                           -- mRID of the PowerTransformer (or ganged transformers) supplying the energy consumer house text,                           -- mRID of the EnergyConsumer at this feed-in node maximum double,                       -- maximum feed-in power (W) eea integer,                          -- the number of PV installations at this feed-in node
+    id integer primary key autoincrement, -- unique id for each simulation result simulation integer,                   -- foreign key to corresponding simulation table program execution trafo text,                           -- mRID of the PowerTransformer (or ganged transformers) supplying the house feeder text,                          -- mRID of the Connector supplying the house from the substation house text,                           -- mRID of the EnergyConsumer at this feed-in node maximum double,                       -- maximum feed-in power (W) eea integer,                          -- the number of PV installations at this feed-in node